-- Hold a baccalaureate degree from an accredited university in engineering or a related field, - Submit official transcripts (in English) from all previously completed undergraduate and graduate course work, - Have an GPA of 3.0 or higher,
+- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in engineering or a related scientific or technical field. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent). - Have at least two years of experience in product development or a related business environment. - Submit a current resume or curriculum vitae. - Submit one letter of recommendation from academic or professional sources.